Ghlent/AnalysisAssignment/CodeBook.md

   Body: part of the aceleration signal correspondent to the movement of the body.
   Gravity: part of the aceleration signal correspondent to the effect of gravity.

-  Acc: linear acceleration measured with accelerometer.
+  Acc: linear acceleration measured with accelerometer in standard gravity units 'g'.
-  Gyro: angular velocity measured with gyroscope.
+  Gyro: angular velocity measured with gyroscope in radians/second.

   Jerk: change of accelaration calculated using body linear accelaration and angular velocity in time.
   Mag: magnitude of the signals calculated using the Euclidean norm.